gardener/gardener/docs/proposals/20-ha-control-planes.md

 **Cons**
 * All the cons in `Option-1` are also applicable for this option.
-* `etcd-druid` will now have to additionaly play an active role in managing members of an etcd cluster by add new members as `learner` and promoting `learner` to an active member if the leader is no longer available.
+* `etcd-druid` will now have to additionally play an active role in managing members of an etcd cluster by add new members as `learner` and promoting `learner` to an active member if the leader is no longer available.
 This will increase the complexity in `etcd-druid`.
 * To prevent clients from re-attempting to reach the `learner`, `etcd-druid` will have to ensure that the label on the learner are set differently than the `leader`.
-This needs to be done everytime there is a switch in the leader/learner.
+This needs to be done every time there is a switch in the leader/learner.
 * Since etcd only allows addition of 1 learner at a time, this means that the HA setup can only have one failover etcd node, limiting its capability to have more than one `hot-standby`.
 </details>